Telegram CEO Pavel Durov arrested at airport near Paris, French media reports

 "Enough of Telegram's impunity," said one of the investigators, adding they were surprised Durov came to Paris knowing he was a wanted man.

-Durov started Telegram in 2013 and left Russia in 2014 after he was ousted from VKontakte — a popular social networking site in Russia which he-cofounded — after being pressured by the Kremlin to hand over users' personal data, which he refused to do.
+Durov started Telegram in 2013 and left Russia in 2014 after he was ousted from VKontakte — a popular social networking site in Russia that he co-founded — after being pressured by the Kremlin to hand over users' personal data, which he refused to do.

 In a 2016 interview with "60 Minutes," Durov said he was "horrified" when he learned that Telegram — which was designed to be heavily encrypted so that governments cannot access users' personal data — was being used by terrorist groups like the Islamic State to communicate.